Azeirah/meteor-friends/README.md

 Friends package for meteor
 ====

-# This package is not finished yet.
-It's probably very buggy, and is missing most of its API.
+This package adds friend functionality to Meteor.
+Users will be able to send friend requests, deny or accept them, and remove friends.
+It provides template handlers and functions to manage friends.

-This package adds friends to a user's profile.
-In the profile is an array of friends.
+In the profile of each user is an array of friends.
 Each friend looks something like this:

 ```javascript